sikoba/sko-public/docusaurus/docs/vocabulary.md

 A credit line is a relation of trust from one user to another; it means that the user who sent the credit line offer(creditor), trusts the other user(debtor) for IOU payments.

+## Time target

+A time target is the number of days after which the debtor will have to settle the debt.

 ## Credit conversion

 A credit conversion occurs when one user allows another to use his/her credit line to transact with all or part of his/her network.
 For example, A wants to buy something from C, but C does not trust A. If C trusts B, and B trusts A, and B enables credit conversion for C, then A can transact with C. As a result, A will owe B, and B will owe C.